misheMatcha/dassana_coding_challege/README.md

   - Changed constants to functions so that the mapping will run when invoked instead of at initial render when the data is undefined.

 ## Known Issues
+### 03/01/2020
+- Netlify issues with merging and deploying
 ### 02/13/2020
-- While on search results, searching again doesn't rerender the page with the new query
+- ~While on search results, searching again doesn't rerender the page with the new query~ (fixed: 03/01/2020)
 ### 02/12/2020
 - Hovering color issue on sidebar YouTube icon
 - Navbar styling needs to fixed to be more aligned with the sidebar to prevent visual conflicts